 In the late 20th century, an unsuspected form of artificial intelligence took control.
 It did so while we were busy looking elsewhere, dreaming up nightmare scenarios about the potential threat of technological AI.

-THE PURPOSE OF THIS ESSAY
+THE PURPOSE OF THIS ANALYSIS

 In the United States, we are seeing a growing awareness of systemic problems.
 The shock of 2008 focused our collective attention on the financial sector and its various corporations.
 Then, our focus moved on to healthcare corporations.
 Now, in 2017, the new object of our focus are media and tech corporations.
 But in training our focus over these individual sectors of the corporate world, there's been a lack of macro-level thinking.
 Without being able to see the whole at once, we won't be able to identify the source of these problems.
-And unless we identify the source, we're stuck in an endless cycle of frustrated chasing after the symptoms without taking steps to remedy the cause.
+And unless we identify the source problem, we're stuck in an endless cycle of frustrated chasing after the symptoms without taking steps to remedy the cause.

-I want to stress that this is not meant as science fiction or even idle speculation, but as a practical way of grasping a bewildering problem.
+I want to stress that this is not meant as science fiction or idle speculation, but as a practical way of grasping a bewildering problem.
 Since my focus here is not on technological AI (TECH-AI), the concepts presented revolve around corporate law, capital markets, finance, economics, and accounting.
 There are, however, undeniable parallels with theories of TECH-AI, which I will discuss in Part 2.

 TABLE OF CONTENTS